 2) Promote based on a level of aptitude and interest in people skills

-Start developing people to be managers *before* you need to promote them.
-Simple things like empathy and people skills are easy to learn by first leading small projects and reading great books like How to Win Friends and Influence People.
+Start developing your employees to be managers *before* you need to promote them.
+Simple things like empathy and people skills are easy to learn by first leading small projects, managing an intern, and reading great books like How to Win Friends and Influence People.

 3) Make it safe for a manager to decide it's not for them

-People may think they want to be a manager, but once they start doing the job may find they're unhappy.
+People may think they want to be a manager, but once they start doing the job they find they're unhappy.
 Unfortunately, it's hard to admit that, especially if doing so means a demotion and/or pay cut.
-What often happens instead is the manager leaves for an individual contributor role at another company to save face.

-If instead there's a graceful way for a bad manager to transition to a different role that's a better fit, you spare that team suffering through that manager until either the team all leaves/transfers or the manager quits.
-You also save a potentially valuable team member by making a bad manager a happy employee again.
+If instead there's a graceful way for a poor manager to transition to a different role that's a better fit, you spare their team as much as you help them.
+Otherwise, either the team all leaves/transfers or the manager quits (or in particularly bad situations, both happen).

-Dale Carnegie has a great story about how GE saved an invaluable team member who had failed as a manager:
+Dale Carnegie has a great story about how GE kept a brilliant engineer who had failed as a manager:

 Steinmetz was happy."

 By letting Steinmetz save face and move into a great IC role, they spared the team who didn't like reporting to him, and gave him a graceful way to stay at the company.
 This is the type of pro-leadership move that costs you almost nothing, and helps you have the best team possible.